mohanson/daze/README.md

 ## Proxy Control

 Proxy control is a rule that determines whether network requests (TCP and UDP) go directly to the destination or are forwarded to the daze server.
+Use the `-f` option in the daze client to adjust the proxy configuration, you can choose

+- Use local network for all requests.
+- Use remote server for all requests.
+- Use both local and remote server (default).

 ### File rule.ls